 Only one proposal can be submitted per organization for the Gold Futures Challenge per year.
-Multiple organizations can work collaboratively to submit one proposal, but must designate one lead organization that will receive the funds.

 We will be giving out 10 prizes ranging from $25,000 – $100,000, with a total of $500,000 being granted.
 All finalists will receive a prize, but the amount each organization receives will be determined by the public vote.
 The organization with the most votes will be the grand prize winner.